 Multiple images can be transferred at once after you choose a selection method.
 You can continue shooting still photos as usual while images are being transferred.

 - 1. Access the [Image sel./transfer] screen. - Follow steps 1-3 in Selecting Images to Transfer. - 2.
-Select [Multiple].
+Select a selection method.